-Accidental damage cover is a low-cost way to avoid expensive mistakes.
+Accidental damage cover is usually an add-on to your home insurance policy and can be a cost effective way to avoid expensive mistakes.
 We investigate what it is, what it covers and whether you should get it.

 Imagine this: you come home one day only to discover that your kids have decided to paint a masterpiece on your expensive new lounge suite.